winitzki/scall/tutorial/programming_dhall.md

 The type `C` is not a type constructor; it is a type of a function with a type parameter.
 When we define `F` as above, it turns out that the type `C` equivalent to the type of (finite) lists with integer values.

-The Church encoding construction works generally for any recursion scheme `F`.
+The Church encoding construction works in the same way for any recursion scheme `F`.
 Given a recursion scheme `F`, one defines a non-recursive type `C = ∀(r : Type) → (F r → r) → r`.
 Then the type `C` is equivalent to the type `T` that we would have defined by `T = F T` in a language that supports recursively defined types.